IEvangelist/actions-demo/README.md

 # .NET 💜 GitHub Actions

-The purpose of this repository is to demonstrate the ease-of-use with GitHub Actions.
+The purpose of this repository is to demonstrate the ease of using GitHub Actions for .NET developers.

+> For additional resources, see [URL List: Learn .NET GitHub](https://www.theurlist.com/letslearndotnet-github-resources).

 ## Build and deploy status badges 📛